Buck Barrow: Platte City and Dexfield Park

 On July 19, 1933, Buck was mortally wounded in the head by Capt.
 William Baxter of the Missouri Highway Patrol during a shootout at the Red Crown Tourist Court at Platte City, Missouri.
 The bullet opened up a large hole in Buck's forehead that exposed his brain and caused severe loss of blood.
-Blanche was also wounded in the same gunfight.
-She and her husband escaped, however, along with Bonnie, Clyde, and W. D. Jones.
+Blanche was wounded in the same gunfight.
+She and her husband escaped, along with Bonnie, Clyde, and W. D. Jones.
 Despite his ghastly head wound and loss of blood, Buck was sometimes fully conscious and talked and ate.

 On July 24, Buck, near death, was wounded six times in the back during a shootout near an abandoned amusement park between Redfield and Dexter, Iowa.
 Bonnie, Clyde, and W. D. Jones, all wounded in the same gunfight, escaped.
-Buck and Blanche, though, were captured.
+Buck and Blanche were captured.

-Blanche survived her wounds, although losing sight in one eye.
+Blanche survived her wounds, though she lost sight in her left eye.
 Extradited to Missouri, she was tried for the attempted murder of Sheriff Holt Coffey at Platte City.
 She was convicted and sentenced to ten years in prison.

 Hospital

 Buck was taken to King's Daughters Hospital in Perry, Iowa.
 His doctors commented in their report on how clean Buck's head wound was, given the circumstances.
 Bonnie and Clyde had poured hydrogen peroxide into the head wound, cleaning it.
-On arrival Buck was generally lucid and told doctors that aspirin helped the pain in his head and the only real pain he felt was from his other gunshot wounds, particularly the one in his back.
+On arrival, Buck was generally lucid and told doctors that aspirin helped the pain in his head, and the only real pain he felt was from his other gunshot wounds, particularly the one in his back.

 That bullet, doctors discovered, had entered his back, ricocheted off a rib, and lodged in his chest wall close to the pleural cavity.
-Because he was in such a weakened state—his limbs had grown paralyzed from another bullet wound and his temperature would not lower from 105—his doctors expected he would develop pneumonia from the surgery on his chest.
-They predicted either that or infection of his brain from the head wound would kill him in a few days.
+Because he was in such a weakened state—his limbs had grown paralyzed from another bullet wound, and his temperature would not lower from 105—his doctors expected he would develop pneumonia from the surgery on his chest.
+They predicted either that or an infection of his brain from the head wound would kill him in a few days.